Universal Credit housing costs

 - the Universal Credit payment is split between two members of the household

 Their housing costs will be paid to you.
 Six months after a tenant has repaid rent arrears, they can ask for direct payments to be paid to them.

 If a tenant was getting Housing Benefit, they’re entitled to an extra two weeks’ Housing Benefit when they first claim Universal Credit.
-This is a transitional payment.
 It’s usually paid to the tenant’s landlord.

-If your tenant has rent arrears, you can offset their transitional payment against arrears.
+If your tenant has rent arrears, you can offset this payment against arrears.
 If their rent is in credit, they can ask you for this amount.